-- NFU member Joe Stanley has written a column for The Guardian, explaining why as cattle farmer he experiences constant criticism before highlighting livestock production in the UK as one of the most sustainable production systems in the world.
+- NFU member Joe Stanley wrote a column for The Guardian, explaining why as cattle farmer he experiences constant criticism before highlighting livestock production in the UK as one of the most sustainable production systems in the world.

 - Sky News' climate change correspondent Hannah Thomas-Peter has engaged positively with the NFU, after we raised concerns over a recent report on the environmental impact of the global meat and dairy industries.
 NFU Vice President Stuart Roberts spent time talking Hannah through the progress British farming has made when it comes to sustainability, and how "we see ourselves as part of the solution to climate change", messages that made their way into a follow-up opinion piece considering the nuances of the climate change debate.

-NFU President Minette Batters responded to Professor Sir Ian Boyd, the government's former chief environment scientist, who told the BBC’s environment analyst Roger Harrabin last week that climate policies after Brexit will alter the landscape more than people expect.
-Minette was quoted in the BBC News article, as well as BBC Radio 4 news bulletins, rejecting his suggestion that there will be more plants and trees but less grazing livestock as people reduce their red meat consumption.
+- NFU President Minette Batters responded to Professor Sir Ian Boyd, the government's former chief environment scientist, who told the BBC’s environment analyst Roger Harrabin that climate policies after Brexit will alter the landscape more than people expect.
+Minette was quoted in the BBC News article, as well as BBC Radio 4 news bulletins, rejecting his suggestion that there will be less grazing livestock as people reduce their red meat consumption.
 The article highlighted the NFU's ambition to achieve net zero emissions in agriculture by 2040, as well as the fact that grasslands can't be used for any economically useful purpose other than grazing.

 11 September 2019